 We always put your needs first, and now is no exception.
-If you are quarantined by the facility due to possible exposure to COVID-19 while at work, and you meet the conditions below, you will be paid in full for up to 14 days of quarantine.
+Vaccinated or unvaccinated, if you are quarantined by the facility due to possible exposure to COVID-19 while at work, and you meet the conditions below, you will be paid up to $1,400 per week for up to 14 days of quarantine.
 Our team at Host Healthcare is committed to taking care of you, so you can take care of our communities.